TDix21/DaggerRepo/README.md

 <p> In order to generate a Github token, please visit <a href=https://docs.dagger.io/install/](https://github.com/settings/tokens>here</a> (Remember that your token is supposed to be a classic token). </p>
 <p> If you choose to use OpenAI, in order to generate an OpenAI API key, you must create an OpenAI account and generate an API Key <a href="https://platform.openai.com/api-keys">here</a>. </p>
-If you choose to use OpenRouter, in order to generate an OpenRouter API key, create an OpenRouter account, and generate an API Key [here] (https://openrouter.ai/settings/keys).
+<p> If you choose to use OpenRouter, in order to generate an OpenRouter API key, create an OpenRouter account, and generate an API Key <a href="https://openrouter.ai/settings/keys">here</a>. </p>

 An example of what a call to dagger using the REQUIRED arguments is: